sp4ee/website-source/content/build-log/010-prelude-pummers.md

 ![FLED Photopopper](/images/010-fled_popper_small.jpg)

 They charge a capacitor from the solar cell, and periodically discharge the accumulated energy to drive a  tiny motor and give the beast a little nudge.
-There's a whole nomenclature of these creatures.
+There's a whole taxonomy of these creatures.
 One group is called _sitters_, and a subgroup of these immobile robots are the _pummers_, whose defining feature is that they blink while staying put.

 After seeing Mohit Bhoite's work, in particular the "satellites" like SATtiny or the Cube Sat, I knew what I had to build was a pummer.